AlphaGenes/AlphaImpute-docs/chapters/01-small-intro.md

 Alternative uses, including re-using previous phasing information, is available in the full manual.

 AlphaImpute requires at least 3 input files:
-A file specifying settings (`spec file`), a genotype file, and a pedigree file^[Pedigree free phasing and imputation is possible with AlphaImpute; see setting `PedigreePhasing` and the Hidden Markov model.].
+A file specifying settings ('spec file'), a genotype file, and a pedigree file^[Pedigree free phasing and imputation is possible with AlphaImpute; see setting `PedigreePhasing` and the Hidden Markov model.].
-For the genotype and pedigree files, AlphaImpute accepts either simple text formats or the PLINK 1.9 formatted files [@purcell_plink,@chang_second-generation_2015].
+For the genotype and pedigree files, AlphaImpute accepts either simple text formats or the PLINK 1.9 formatted files [@purcell_plink:_2007,@chang_second-generation_2015].

 The spec file is text based and discussed in the following section.